When restricting visibility and access to content across the platform there are a few things to know.

 4. Assign these groups to specific folders via the Folder Settings popup.
-This is accessible via the 'cog' icon found next to the folder name in Screens, Docs and Data Sources listing pages.
+This is accessible via the 'cog' icon found next to the folder name in screens, docs and data source listing pages.

 Restricting screen access/visibility on the app

-If you create a custom Icon Board screen you can apply visibility formula to dynamically show/hide the respective icons of that Screen.
+If you create a custom icon screen you can apply visibility formula to dynamically show/hide the respective icons of that screen.

 Filter data rows prior to being sent to the app

 If you need to show restricted data rows seen by the user based on complex organization rules consider the following options:

 Run a hosted GET web service